We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Weight is highly personal and can be affected by a number of factors, so sometimes even making drastic changes to your diet or exercise habits may not bring the results you expect or desire.

-Next, it’s important that you consult a healthcare professional before you start WW or Noom — especially if you have any preexisting medical conditions (like type 2 diabetes, high blood pressure, or heart disease) or if you’re taking any prescription medications.
+Next, it’s important that you consult a healthcare professional before you start WW or Noom — especially if you’re taking any prescription medications, or if you have any preexisting medical conditions like:

 Weight changes can affect the way your body processes certain medications, so it’s important that your healthcare professional knows if your weight is likely to change over the next few months.